cytomine/Cytomine-installer/README.md

 These files should be listed on a per-service structure in the `cytomine.yml` file.
 The declaration should provide the target service for a mounted configuration fmount point on the target container

 The hierarchy is the following: `configs.{namespace}.{config-group}` where namespace defines the service and server concerned with the configuration files.
 There can be several config groups for a service.
-Each group corresponds to one mount point on the container and can list several files
+Each group corresponds to one mount point on the container and can list several files (path relative to the cytomine root folder).

 ```yaml
 configs: